OceanDataTools/openrvdas/docs/cached_data_server.md

 2. Store the received data in an in-memory cache, retaining the most recent 480 seconds for each field.

-3. Wait for clients to connect to the websocket at port 8766 and serve them the requested data.
-Web clients may issue JSON-encoded requests of the following formats (see the definition of serve_requests() for insight):
+3. Wait for clients to connect to the websocket at port 8766 (the default port)and serve them the requested data.
+Web clients may issue JSON-encoded requests of the following formats (note that the invocation in the default OpenRVDAS installation does *not* listen on a UDP port, and relies on websocket connections for its data).

 ## Websocket Request Types